pfnet-research/BMI219-2017-DeepQSAR/commentary.md

 Q. In this question, we add Dropout between FC layers and ReLU layers.
 Be aware that the behavior of Dropout is different during training and test phases.
 So, we have to change the behavior of the model accordingly.
 We introduce Drop by following these steps:

-1. Insert Dropout in the forward propagation implemented in `Model.__call__`.
+1. Insert Dropout in the definition of the forward propagation implemented in `Model.__call__`.
 Dropout is implemented as [`F.dropout`](http://docs.chainer.org/en/stable/reference/functions.html#chainer.functions.dropout) in Chainer.
-2. Add `train` attribute to `Model`.
-That specifies the mode of the model.
+2. Add `train` attribute to `Model`, which specifies the mode of the model. `train` should be set to `True` initially.
 3. Each `Evaluator` (explained later) extracts the model to evaluate it during test phase (e.g. see [here](https://github.com/delta2323/BMI219-2017-DeepQSAR/blob/master/lib/evaluations/accuracy.py#L43), `predictor` is a instance of `Model`).
-We should set the `train` attribute of the model to `False` temporaliry.
+Set the `train` attribute of the model to `False` temporaliry before forward propagation.
 4. After the forward propagation.
 Set the `train` attribute to `True` again.

 Hint: [`TestModeEvaluator`](https://github.com/pfnet/chainer/blob/master/examples/imagenet/train_imagenet.py#L68) in the official ImageNet example could be helpful.